NomiChirps/tplp2/README.md

   - [x] Shiny new front panel display + LVGL driver
   - [x] touchscreen input (SPI breakout)
   - [x] Sharp LCD display + LVGL driver
-- [ ] Finish the electronics hardware
-  - [ ] Power everything from the 12v bus
-    - [x] remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
-  - [ ] Transfer from breadboard to permaproto, or ask wembly to whip up a pcb
+- [ ] Transfer electronics to a PCB with 12v supply when finalized.
-  - [x] supply 5V to HX711
-  - [x] Add bus capacitors

 - 32-bit aligned reads and writes are atomic.
 It would be nice to take advantage of that and avoid some locking where possible.
   - update: yes indeed, i certainly have been getting sloppy about locking. will i regret it? time will tell.